 by Hope Alvarado

 This is the first part of a two-part series.
-Stay tuned for part two.
+Read part two here.

 From February 14-17, the Red Nation sent a second delegation to Tornillo, Texas to participate in a series of demonstrations called A Weekend of Resistance for Migrant Justice organized by the Tornillo: The Occupation Coalition.
 This was part of a national call to action for a “weekend of revolutionary love” coupled with opportunities for people everywhere to mobilize and disrupt migrant detention and deportation centers.
 Our coalition was made up of local organizers from the El Paso-Tornillo areas, as well as out-of-state organizers based in Tiwa Territory (Albuquerque, NM), Tewa and Cochiti Territory (Santa Fe, NM), O’odham, Tohono O’odham , and Hohokam Territories (Tucson, AZ), Ohlone and Chochenyo (Oakland, CA), and Osage and Miami Territories (St. Louis, MO).
 Our first stop was to the Tornillo Toll Plaza and Port of Entry, in Raramuri Territory (Tornillo, TX) where organizers from different communities came together to create art with messages for the upcoming weekend demonstrations.